all-of-us/raw-data-repository/docs.md

   first name, date of birth, and participant ID.

 If no sort order is requested, the default sort order is last name, first name, date of birth, and participant ID.

 The response is an FHIR Bundle containing participant summaries.
+If more than the requested number of participant summaries match the specified criteria, a "next" link will be returned that can be used in a follow on request to fetch more participant summaries.

+Other supported parameters from the FHIR spec:

+* `_count`: the maximum number of participant summaries to return; the default is 100, the maximum supported value is 10,000

+* `_sort`: the name of a field to sort results by, in ascending order, followed by last name, first name, date of birth, and participant ID.

+* `_sort:desc`: the name of a field to sort results by, in descending order, followed by last name, first name, date of birth, and participant ID.

+If no sort order is requested, the default sort order is last name, first name, date of birth, and participant ID.

+The response is an FHIR Bundle containing participant summaries.
 If more than the requested number